Page Created 12/29/23 Updated 4/21/26)

 Livelihood tension does not mean something is “wrong with one’s career.”
 It arises when research is required but postponed, activation is demanded without renewed inquiry, or performance continues after meaning has eroded.

-In each case, the problem is not the work itself but a misalignment of movement, intention, and attention toward the wrong LPPC phase at the wrong time.
+In each case, the problem is not the work itself but a misalignment of energy, intention, and attention toward the wrong LPPC phase at the wrong time.
 Understanding this prevents unnecessary self-blame and premature conclusions.

 Coaching that ignores this cyclical relation tends to push action when inquiry is needed, encourage reflection when commitment is required, or impose timelines unrelated to development.